California Labor Report (November 2023)

 Here are a few of the articles we published on hiring trends and California labor last month.

 Don’t forget to sign up to receive our monthly labor report in your inbox as soon as it launches.
-Newsletter subscribers get access to special reports, including our annual recaps and extra California salary data and hiring advice — don’t miss out!
+Newsletter subscribers get access to special reports, including annual recaps, extra California salary data, and hiring advice — don’t miss out!

 Star Staffing is a woman-owned, award-winning recruiting and temp hiring firm with 6 branch locations throughout California.